Juanse1595/AirBnB_clone/README.md

 ### Execution

 The console is started executing the file console.py in the main directory.
-From there now you are able to execute any command presented in the list of commands presented below.
+From there now you are able to execute any command in the list of commands presented below.
 Here is a simple example of how the console works in interactive mode:

 ```
 $ ./console.py